Benjamin-Roger/individual-pension-actuarial-simulator/README.md

 This simulator allows to calculate individual pensions provided by a capitalisation pension scheme.

-The mortality table is from public sources.
+The mortality table is from public sources (World Bank).

+## How it works
+The initial values are submitted through a form in the homepage, to an exposed API (output.js) via AJAX.
+The API returns the rendered results, including charts.
+The rendered results are displayed with Ajax in a container below the form.

 ## Technologies
 The simulator relies on NodeJS/ExpressJS